unfoldingWord-box3/checking-extension/README.md

     pnpm run install:all
     ```

-4. Build the webview and module so that they work on extension run
+4. Build the webview so that it renders on extension run

     - If in the root directory, run:
     ```bash
-    pnpm run build:all
+    pnpm run build:webview
     ```

-    b.
-If in the `webview-ui` directory, run:
+5. Open vscode editor (using `code .` in the current directory or using the UI)

+6. Press `F5` to open a new Extension Development Host window

+   - If you get error that the module could not be installed, try:
     ```bash
-    pnpm run build
+    pnpm run build:all
     ```

-5. Open vscode editor (using `code .` in the current directory or using the UI)

-6. Press `F5` to open a new Extension Development Host window

 7. Initialize a project
    a.
 Create a new project.
-In vscode with no project open, press Command-Shift-P button on Mac or ? on Windows. and search for `Translation Checking Tool: Initialize Project`, then click on it and answer the prompts to create a new checking project.
+In vscode with no project open, press Command-Shift-P button on Mac or Control-Shift-P on Windows. and search for `Translation Checking Tool: Initialize Project`, then click on it and answer the prompts to create a new checking project.
    b.
 Add checking to an existing project (a folder that already has usfm files and manifest).
 With vscode open to project folder, press Command-Shift-P button on Mac or ? on Windows. and search for `Translation Checking Tool: Initialize Project`, then click on it and answer the prompts to select gateway language.
 It will create a checking folder and metadata.json.

 8. In the checking/twl or checking/tn folders, click on any twl_check or tn_check file to see the checking tool in action!